ethereum/hevm/doc/src/limitations-and-workarounds.md

 ## Symbolic arguments to certain EVM opcodes

-When a symbolic argument is passed to an EVM opcodes that hevm cannot deal with symbolically, an error is raised.
+When a symbolic argument is passed to an EVM opcode that hevm cannot deal with symbolically, an error is raised.
 There are number of such EVM opcodes, for example JUMP, JUMPI, CALL, CALLCODE, DELEGATECALL, STATICCALL, CREATE, CREATE2, SELFDESTRUCT, etc. If any of these are called with an argument that is